Arcilollo/AdvancedMath/README.md

-# advancedgeometry
+# AdvancedMath

-this is a symple program for 3d and 2d figures
+this is a simple program for math